-European Union drug development
+European Union Drug Development

-In the European Union, our future products may also be subject to extensive regulatory requirements.
-As in the United States, medicinal products can only be marketed if a marketing authorization from the competent regulatory agencies has been obtained.
+In the European Union (EU), our future products may also be subject to extensive regulatory requirements.
+As in the United States, medicinal products can only be marketed if a marketing authorization from the competent regulatory authorities in the EU has been obtained.